 What are Backlinks?

-There are a multitude of factors to consider for good SEO:
+There is a multitude of factors to consider for good SEO:

 - Quality keyword-rich content